000

 Identify Purchase Conditions

-If you’re promoting home renovation services, April through July may outperform November through January by three times.
+Home renovation services typically outperform April to July versus November to January by three times.
 Target accordingly.

 Now Let’s Actually Get You Some Leads